SpatialUMN/LinearHotspot-Java/README.md

 * [Data Cleaning](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Add-On-Examples): Replace this file using your own data cleaning method.
 * [StatisticMeasure](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Add-On-Examples): Replace this file to define the "hotspots" in your project.

-Here is a [list of variable]() you can use when you write your own code.